 Many business owners fall into traps when estimating their business's value.
 Understanding these common pitfalls can prevent costly errors.

-- Overestimating Growth Potential: Entrepreneurs are naturally optimistic, but overestimating growth can lead to inflated valuations that aren't realized.
-A survey by the Small Business Administration found that 60% of small business owners overestimated their revenue growth by at least 20%.
+Overestimating Growth Potential: Entrepreneurs are naturally optimistic, but overestimating growth can lead to inflated valuations that aren't realized.
+Many small business owners significantly overestimate their future revenue, which creates a gap between asking price and what buyers will actually pay.

 Real-World Examples